 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 Mrs. Hurst and Miss Bingley, Mr. Bingley's sisters, despise Mrs. Bennet and the younger daughters, preferring instead to spend time with Jane and Elizabeth.

 Elizabeth is so occupied watching Jane and Mr. Bingley that she doesn't notice when Mr. Darcy has begun to admire her.
 She does, however, notice him eavesdropping on her conversations.
 She doesn't like it —he has a "satirical eye," as she tells Charlotte.

 Charlotte's father, Sir Lucas, entreats Elizabeth to dance with Mr. Darcy, but she refuses.
-Her resistance entices Mr. Darcy.

 Mr. Darcy isn't exactly used to being refused, so that's pretty much the perfect way to get his attention.

 While Mr. Darcy is contemplating Elizabeth, Miss Bingley strolls up hoping for a good snark.
 Instead, Mr. Darcy says he has been having a nice time admiring Elizabeth Bennet.

 Oooh, Miss Bingley does not like that.
 We think someone might have designs on Mr. Darcy.